DanielNikkari/agentify/DIARY.md

 `7.10.2025`: Added different UI views to figma and how everything works together plus some visualization on core flows.

 <img src="/assets/figma_ui_design.png" alt="Figma UI design for agentify">

+`8.10.2025`: Expanded Figma UI views and setup uv package manager for the backend.
+Further, installed FastAPI standard and created base Dockerfile and .dockerignore files. 🐳